 - Read a ‘gentle’ book.
 I like to read non-fiction books in the evening.
 Fiction often engages me too much – if it’s a page-turner, I end up staying up half the night to finish it!

 The actual details of this routine are up to you.
-You could do a gentle yoga routine.
-You could rub your feet with aromatherapy oils.
-You could go for an evening stroll.
-You could drink a cup of horlix.
-The key is to do the same things each evening, so that your body knows it’s time to sleep.
+Try a gentle yoga routine.
+Rub your feet with aromatherapy oils.
+Go for an evening stroll.
+Drink a cup of horlix.
+Whatever you choose, the key is to do the same things each evening, so that your body knows it’s time to sleep.

 Again, this can feel inflexible.
 Commit to it for at least 30 days, so that it becomes a routine.
 Then you can adjust your routine to work with the rest of your life.